SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

   class TokenDemoParticle : public ShapeFormationParticle {
     public:
       // Constructs a new particle with a node position for its head, a global
       // compass direction from its head to its tail (-1 if contracted), an offset
       // for its local compass, a system which it belongs to, an initial state, and
       // a string to determine its shape formation mode ("l" for line formation in
       // this demo).
       TokenDemoParticle(const Node head, const int globalTailDir,
                       const int orientation, AmoebotSystem& system, State state, const QString mode);

       // Executes one particle activation.
       virtual void activate();

       // Returns the color to be used for the ring drawn around the head node.
 In
       // this case, it returns the color of the token(s) this particle is holding. virtual int headMarkColor() const;

       // Returns the string to be displayed when this particle is inspected; used
       // to snapshot the current values of this particle's memory at runtime. virtual QString inspectionText() const;

       // Gets a reference to the neighboring particle incident to the specified port
       // label.
 Crashes if no such particle exists at this label; consider using
       // hasNbrAtLabel() first if unsure.
       TokenDemoParticle& nbrAtLabel(int label) const;

     // ...

 Within the class we will declare the token types will be working with as protected and inheriting from the Token struct declared within ``AmoebotParticle.h``:
+We have a parent ``DemoToken`` for simplifying the use of tokens within this class.
+The data types stored within ``DemoToken`` will be used later in the implementation such as ``lifetime`` which we use as the number of times the token can be passed.
+``TokenDemoParticle`` should also contain ``TokenDemoSystem`` as a private friend class so that it can access its members and functions.

 .. code-block:: c++

   // ...

   protected:
+    // Token types.
+DemoToken is a general type that has two data members:
+    // (i) passedFrom, which denotes the direction from which the token was last
+    // passed (initially -1, meaning it has not yet been passed), and (ii)
+    // lifetime, which is decremented each time the token is passed.
+The red and
-  // Tokens for demonstration.
-The data within them will be used later in the tutorial. struct RedToken : public Token { int lifeCycle; };
+    // blue tokens are two types of DemoTokens. struct DemoToken : public Token { int passedFrom = -1; int lifetime = 100; };
+    struct RedToken : public DemoToken {};
-  struct BlueToken : public Token { int lifeCycle; };
+    struct BlueToken : public DemoToken {};

+  private:
+    friend class TokenDemoSystem;
+};

   // ...

-A declaration of the ``TokenDemoSystem`` should also belong in the file inheriting from ``AmoebotSystem`` publicly with a constructor and ``hasTerminated()`` function declarations.
+A declaration of the ``TokenDemoSystem`` should also belong in the file, inheriting from ``AmoebotSystem`` publicly with a constructor and ``hasTerminated()`` function declarations.

 .. code-block:: c++

   class TokenDemoSystem : public AmoebotSystem {
   public:
+    // Constructs a system of TokenDemoParticles with an optionally specified size
+    // (#particles).
-    TokenDemoSystem(int numParticles = 20);
+    TokenDemoSystem(int numParticles = 48);

-    // Returns true when the simulation has completed; however, as this demo runs
+    // Returns true when the simulation has completed; i.e, when all tokens have
-    // indefinitely, it always returns false.
+    // died out.
     virtual bool hasTerminated() const;
   };

 Now comes the actual implementation of the declared classes and members within the ``alg/demo/tokendemo.cpp`` file.
-We define the constructor for a ``TokenDemoParticle`` and specify that a particle in the ``Seed`` state should contatin 5 ``BlueToken(s)`` and ``RedToken(s)`` each.
+We define the constructor for a ``TokenDemoParticle`` as using its parent's constructor and does not need anything special to be done.
-There will only be 1 seed particle and 10 tokens being passed around the system.

 .. code-block:: c++